antoniopillaiii/QELCare-Website-Multispecialty-Clinic-Management-System/README.md

 ## Overview

 **QELCare** is a production-oriented management system for a multispecialty outpatient clinic.
-It models the real operational flow of a clinic as an enforced state machine — a patient books an appointment, the front desk confirms it, a nurse takes vitals and routes the patient into the correct specialty queue, a doctor runs the consultation and records findings, and a cashier settles billing — while layering on AI document intelligence, role-based dashboards, and an audit trail over sensitive actions.
+It models the real operational flow of a clinic as an enforced state machine — a patient books an appointment, the Frontdesk confirms it, a nurse takes vitals and routes the patient into the correct specialty queue, a doctor runs the consultation and records findings, and a cashier settles billing — while layering on AI document intelligence, role-based dashboards, and an audit trail over sensitive actions.

 It is built **from scratch** with no ORM and no UI framework: the data layer is hand-written PostgreSQL (schema, functions, triggers, and versioned migrations) and the interface is a hand-built React design system.
 The result is a codebase that demonstrates end-to-end ownership of authentication, concurrency-safe workflows, third-party AI integration, and security hardening.